Red Currant Bakery

 • Yeast: Instant yeast is used in this recipe but if you are using active dry yeast, simply sprinkle it over the warmed milk for 10 minutes and then add it into the flour with the remaining ingredients.

-• Milk: Skim milk is used as the liquid in the yeasted dough and the pudding filling in this recipe but any milk, including non-dairy milks, will work here!
+• Milk: Skim milk is used as the liquid in the yeasted dough in this recipe but any milk, including non-dairy milks, will work here!

-• Butter: Softened butter is used in the dough and more butter is used in the honey nut topping as well as the filling.
+• Butter: Softened butter is used in the dough and more butter is used in the honey nut topping.

 • Egg: One whole egg and one egg yolk are used in this bienenstich recipe.
 I use standard large eggs from the grocery store.